Towards Adversarially Robust Dataset Distillation by Curvature Regularization: Experiments

 \subsection{Experiment Settings}

-For a systematic evaluation of our method, we investigate the top-$1$ classification accuracy of models trained on data distilled from three datasets: ImageNette \citep{imagenette}, Tiny ImageNet \citep{le2015tiny}, and ImageNet \citep{deng2009imagenet}.
-ImageNette is a subset of ImageNet containing 10 easy-to-classify classes.
-Tiny ImageNet is a scaled-down subset of ImageNet, containing 200 classes and 100,000 downsized 64x64 images.
-We train networks using the distilled datasets and subsequently verify the network's performance on the original datasets.
-For consistency in our experiments across all datasets, we use the standard ResNet18 architecture~\citep{he2016resnet} to synthesize the distilled datasets and evaluate their performance.
-During the squeeze step of the distillation process, we train the model on the original dataset over 50 epochs using a learning rate of 0.025.
+For a systematic evaluation of our method, we investigate the top-$1$ classification accuracy of models trained on data distilled from three commonly-used datasets in this area: ImageNette \cite{imagenette}, Tiny ImageNet \cite{le2015tiny}, and ImageNet-1K \cite{deng2009imagenet}.
+ImageNette is a subset of ImageNet-1K containing 10 easy-to-classify classes.
+Tiny ImageNet is a scaled-down subset of ImageNet-1K, containing 200 classes and 100,000 downsized 64x64 images.
+We trained networks using the distilled datasets and subsequently evaluated the network's performance on the validation split of the original datasets (because none of these datasets have a test split with publicly available labels).
+For consistency in our experiments across all datasets, we used the standard ResNet18 architecture~\cite{he2016resnet} to synthesize the distilled datasets and evaluate their performance.

+During the squeeze step of the distillation process, we trained the model on the original dataset over 50 epochs using a learning rate of 0.025.
 Based on preliminary experiments, we determined that the settings $h=3$ and $\lambda=100$ provide an optimal configuration for our regularizer.
-In the recover step, we perform 2000 iterations to synthesize the images and run 300 epochs to generate the soft labels to obtain the full distilled dataset.
-In the evaluation phase, we train a ResNet18 model on the distilled dataset for 300 epochs, before assessing it on the test set of the original dataset.
+In the recover step, we performed 2000 iterations to synthesize the images and run 300 epochs to generate the soft labels to obtain the full distilled dataset.
+In the evaluation phase, we trained a ResNet18 model on the distilled dataset for 300 epochs, before assessing it on the validation split of the original dataset.